jenkinsci/flaky-test-handler-plugin/README.md

 This plugin is designed to handle flaky tests, including re-running failed tests, aggregate and report flaky tests statistics and so on.

-**Note: Currently most features of this plugin are designed for Git, Maven and freestyle build projects.**
+**Note: Currently most features of this plugin are designed for Git and Maven projects.**

-## Install

-1. Get Jenkins.
-2. Install the Cucumber Reports plugin.
-3. Restart Jenkins.

 ## Features